 We are particularly keen to provide our students with industrial links through private- and public-sector sponsorship of student projects.
 This has been a feature of Cranfield’s teaching for over 25 years.
-Such linkages benefit both the students, who gain real-world exposure, and sponsors, who have the opportunity to assess and train potential employees.
+Such links benefit both the students, who gain real-world exposure, and sponsors, who have the opportunity to assess and train potential employees.

 Our facilities and resources